About Jesus Steve Sweetman

 verse 10 Paul says he wants to know Christ.
 Knowing Jesus is the most

 important thing to Paul, but he continues.

 Knowing Jesus is also knowing two other things.

 The first is knowing the power of His resurrection.

 Paul wants that same power that was demonstrated when the rock

 was blown away from the mouth of the tomb of Jesus.
+He

-He wants this in his own life, and I think we can clearly see that in his life.
+He wants this in his own life, and I think we can clearly see

-with the power stuff.
-We’d
+did not stop with the power stuff.
+We

-all like that kind of power in our lives.
+would all like that kind of dynamic power in our lives.

 embraced once knowing Jesus.
 Knowing